 Pinnacles’ sole campground, Pinnacles Campground is a conveniently short distance from all amenities, and a shuttle makes frequent runs from its campsites to parking lots and trailheads.
 Campsites can be reserved six months in advance, but free Hipcamp Alerts also allow campers to snag last-minute cancellations that open up.
 Large group spots are also available, and even the smaller sites feature barbecue grates and fire rings.
 The campground’s many oak trees are a nice touch.

-Haven’t heard of the Cuyama Badlands?
+Haven’t heard of the Cuyama Valley?
 You’re in good company—this seldom visited area is one of California’s best kept secrets.
 A stretch of mystical high desert terrain nestled in the San Rafael and Sierra Madre Mountains, the badlands provide enough solace and untapped wilderness for the most intrepid of travelers.
-Hike through one of the canyons in the bandlands’ gnarled folds, keeping your eyes peeled for Chumash petroglyphs and taking in the smell of juniper and pinyon pine.
+Hike through one of the canyons in the badlands’ gnarled folds, keeping your eyes peeled for Chumash petroglyphs and taking in the smell of juniper and pinyon pine.

 No matter what part of the California desert you’re heading to for your next fall camping trip, there’s a Hipcamp in every corner.
 Use our interactive fall foliage map to find out exactly when to time your trip for peak foliage.